shakiata/ansible-rke2-rancher/README.md

 ```

 > **Note**
-> :yellow_circle: **Before setting up Rancher, you will need to create a DNS A record for the domain you want to use.**
+> :yellow_circle: **Before setting up Rancher, you will need to create a DNS A record for the domain you want to use and point it to your server.**
 > Follow the instructions [here](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/) to create the required DNS A record.